you don't improve by getting 1% better but by sprinting

 Well, not entirely.

 I left my guitar right next to my desk to make it “obvious”.
-After a few weeks of playing it on-and-off, it eventually just blended in with the surroundings.
+After a few weeks of playing it on and off, it eventually just blended in with the surroundings.

 Even after rewarding myself when I played didn’t last long.
 I would look at the guitar and find some excuse not to pick it up.
 Was my reward not rewarding enough?